 The funds managed by third-party asset managers are mainly held in two funds of funds, one for liquid assets and one for illiquid assets, managed by Fondaco SGR, an asset management company in which FCSP holds a 38% stake.

 Portfolio risk is controlled mainly by diversifying investments by sector, geographical area and issuer, and by carefully assessing the cash requirements of FCSP’s institutional activities, which are met by the revenues generated from asset management.
-Investment diversification is ensured by establishing a strategic asset allocation.
-Formulated with the aid of a specialist advisor and reviewed every three years, this allocation specifies the proportions of the various asset classes in the diversified portfolio, taking account of the composition and income capacity of the strategic investments.

 The investment process is governed by FCSP’s governing documents, such as its Constitution, the Regulations Governing Asset Management Methods and Criteria and the corresponding Implementing Document, approved by FCSP’s General Council.